jeffro256/carrot/carrot.md

 #### 5.4.3 View-All

-This is a full view-only wallet than can see all external and internal payment and change enotes, as well as where they are spent (and thus can calculate the correct wallet balance).
+This is a full view-only wallet that can see all external and internal payment and change enotes, as well as where they are spent (and thus can calculate the correct wallet balance).

 #### 5.4.4 Master wallet (Master)